 Why Not Just Create an API for your On-Premises Systems?

 While some have tried solving this issue by building mainframe or distributed server APIs, writing APIs for legacy systems is a daunting task.
 Further complicated by the number of individual facilities that often need to make their data available, it becomes unmanageable and unscalable.

 From a technical preparedness standpoint, APIs lack visibility and analytics.
 When something breaks in the API code, identifying and troubleshooting the issue promptly is time-consuming and extremely difficult.
 This approach inadvertently puts the flow of patient data and, therefore patient care, at risk.

 Knowing that many healthcare payers and providers operate in on-premises environments, data transferability has been a valid interoperability concern from the start.
 The data recency requirement, known as the “24-hour rule,” makes the situation even more complex.
-On-premises modernization tools often cannot respond to the API calls in a federated capacity.
+On-premises automation and modernization tools often cannot respond to the API calls in a federated capacity.
 As a result, many healthcare entities are struggling to meet one of the core interoperability requirements.
 IT teams simply lack resources to get the data from the legacy resources (with no robust APIs and no real-time capabilities) to a FHIR repository.

 How To Solve Interoperability in Healthcare with SOAP